ADEData-Lab/HeatStreet/DASHBOARD_GUIDE.md

 You now have:
 - ✅ **Comprehensive dashboard** covering all 12 client requirements
-- ✅ **Offline HTML version** ready to share (613 KB)
 - ✅ **React source code** for customization
-- ✅ **Interactive charts** for all analyses
+- ✅ **Interactive charts** for all analyses powered by the latest analysis outputs
 - ✅ **Professional design** suitable for stakeholder presentations

-The dashboard successfully addresses every requirement in CLIENT_QUESTIONS_VERIFICATION.md and provides an accessible, visual interface to all Heat Street analysis outputs.
+The dashboard successfully addresses every requirement in CLIENT_QUESTIONS_VERIFICATION.md and now pulls its visuals from the latest analysis outputs.

 ---

 **Generated:** 2025-12-08
 **Status:** ✅ Production Ready
-**Files:** heat-street-dashboard.html + dashboard/ directory
+**Files:** dashboard/ directory + data/outputs/dashboard/dashboard-data.json